Advantage Point Teen Club

 If you're a member between the ages of 13 and 18, you're automatically a member of our Advantage Point Club.
 Once you become a club member, you can:

 * with a parent or guardian as co-signer

 Win scholarship money!

 If you're an Advantage Point member and a senior in high school planning to continue your education, you can enter our scholarship contest to help pay for your college expenses.
 We're giving away a total of $5,400 in scholarship money, with the top finisher(s) receiving $1,500.

-The application for the spring 2015 competition will be available in October 2014.
+The application for the spring 2015 competition is currently available.
+Click here for more information.